ursaComputer/ursaComputer.github.io/README.md

 a quick AI Generated coinflip app I was too lazy to code myself at 4:58 AM.
 Just to test the potential of letting a computer code a whole website for you.

+Note:
+Any changes after the initial commit will be made by me.